morissetcl/conchiterz/README.md

 [![Gem Version](https://badge.fury.io/rb/conchiterz.svg)](https://badge.fury.io/rb/conchiterz)
 # Conchiterz

-A simply gem to feminize french word/sentence.
+A simple gem to feminize french word/sentence.

 * Keep intact upcase, downcase and capitalize letters.
 * Allows you to escape some words if you does not want feminize them.